Bobo Wilson

-Jesus "Bobo" Wilson (born January 25, 1995) is an American football wide receiver who is a free agent.
-He played college football at Florida State, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2017.
+Jesus "Bobo" Wilson (born January 25, 1995) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Florida State Seminoles, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2017.

 Professional career

 Tampa Bay Buccaneers

 Wilson signed with the Tampa Bay Buccaneers as an undrafted free agent on May 1, 2017.
 He was waived on September 2, 2017 and was signed to the Buccaneers' practice squad the next day.
 He was promoted to the active roster on November 29, 2017.

 On September 1, 2018, Wilson was waived by the Buccaneers and was re-signed to the practice squad.

 On October 15, 2019, Wilson was waived by the Buccaneers.

 Carolina Panthers

 On December 11, 2019, Wilson was signed to the Panthers practice squad.
 His squad contract with the team expired on January 6, 2020.

 Orlando Guardians

 Wilson was assigned to the Orlando Guardians of the XFL on January 6, 2023.
+He was released during final roster cuts.

+Wilson announced his retirement on September 19, 2023.